Unless you’ve been building WordPress sites for many years, the chances are that you’re unsure what the WordPress Rest API is.

 In short, the WordPress REST API isn’t always the right solution, but when it is, it’s powerful.
 The WordPress API documentation puts it well: “If you want a structured, extensible, and simple way to get data in and out of WordPress, you probably want to use the REST API.”

-If you want to stay up-to-date with how the WordPress CMS is growing and adapting, you’ll want to understand at least the basics of its REST API.
+To stay up-to-date with how the WordPress CMS is growing and adapting, you’ll want to understand at least the basics of its REST API.
 The WordPress REST API acts as a gateway to the greater application ecosystem.
-Now, software of all kinds can leverage WordPress technology outside of the tool.
+Now, different software can leverage WordPress technology outside of the tool.

 If you’re not a developer, it still helps to know how the REST API works, just in case you decide to integrate WordPress with your tools in any way.
 With some extra knowledge, you can diagnose problems, collaborate with devs, and maybe one day make custom integrations yourself.